jsdclxvi/Reforestation/README.md

-## Why couldn't the kid see the pirate movie?
-Because it was rated arrr!
+## Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.